-However, for any taxable year of the marriage, the civilian spouse may elect to use the same residence for purposes of taxation as the servicemember regardless of the date on which the marriage of the spouse and the servicemember occurred.
+However, for any taxable year of the marriage, the servicemember and the civilian spouse may elect to use the residence of the servicemember, the residence of the spouse, or the permanent duty station of the servicemember for purposes of taxation, regardless of the date on which the marriage of the spouse and the servicemember occurred.

-In the previous example, the spouse would be allowed to elect to use the same residence as the servicemember.
+In the previous example, the spouse would be allowed to elect to use the same residence as, or the permanent duty station of, the servicemember.

 Nonqualified deferred compensation plans.
 You are not required to complete box 12 with code Y (Deferrals under a section 409A nonqualified deferred compensation plan).
 Section 409A provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all tax years are includible in gross income unless certain requirements are satisfied.
-See Nonqualified deferred compensation plans under Special Reporting Situations for Form W-2 and the Nonqualified Deferred Compensation Reporting Example Chart.
+See Nonqualified deferred compensation plans under Special Reporting

-Reporting the cost of group health insurance cover-
+Situations for Form W-2 and the Nonqualified Deferred Compensation Reporting Example Chart.

-age.
+Reporting the cost of group health insurance coverage.
 You must report the cost of employer-sponsored health coverage in box 12 using code DD.
 However, transitional relief applies to certain employers and certain types of plans.
 For more information, see Box 12-Codes for Code DD-Cost of employer-sponsored health coverage.